 1) Your Conditional Transfer semester course schedule must be approved by a College of Human Ecology Admissions Counselor by the end of the first week of classes.
 Any changes to your academic schedule throughout the semester must also be pre-approved.

-b) At least half of your academic credits must be College of Human Ecology courses and must be taken for a letter
+At least half of your academic credits must be College of Human Ecology courses and must be taken for a letter grade.

 2) Complete 12 -- 15 academic credits and earn a minimum semester grade point average of 3.0 with B+ or better grades in courses related to your College of Human Ecology major.